PythonicVarun/Lambda-Video-Transcoder/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-🔥 A serverless AWS Lambda solution for on-the-fly video transcoding, transcription, and adaptive streaming (HLS & DASH), with a simple Flask-based frontend for uploads.
+🔥 A serverless AWS Lambda solution for on-the-fly video transcoding, transcription, and adaptive streaming (HLS & DASH), with a simple Flask-based frontend for uploads, status tracking, and video management.

 This project provides a robust and scalable way to process video files.
 It includes:
 1.  **S3 Event Trigger:** A Lambda function is triggered when a video is uploaded to an S3 bucket.
-2.  **Video Processing:**
+2.  **Video Processing Pipeline:**
-    *   **Probe Video:** Determines resolution and metadata.
+    *   **Content-Addressable Storage:** Uses the MD5 hash of the video file as a unique ID to prevent duplicate processing.
-    *   **Transcode to Multiple Resolutions:** Creates different quality levels for adaptive bitrate streaming.
+    *   **Transcode to Multiple Resolutions:** Creates different quality levels (e.g., 1080p, 720p, 480p) for adaptive bitrate streaming.
     *   **Generate HLS & DASH Playlists:** Creates manifest files for Apple HLS and MPEG-DASH.
     *   **Create Dynamic Sprite Sheet:** Generates a thumbnail sprite sheet for video scrubbing previews.
-    *   **Transcribe Audio:** Uses Amazon Transcribe to generate a text transcription.
+    *   **Transcribe Audio (Optional):** Uses Amazon Transcribe to generate subtitles.
-3.  **Flask Web Interface:**
+3.  **Flask Backend with REST API:**
-    *   A simple web page to upload videos directly to S3.
+    *   Handles large file uploads using S3 multipart uploads.
-    *   A status page to check the transcoding progress.
+    *   Provides API endpoints to list, check status, and delete videos.
-    *   A streaming endpoint to serve the transcoded content.
+    *   Serves video content using S3 presigned URLs.
-4.  **API Gateway Integration:** The Flask app is served via API Gateway, allowing public access.
+4.  **Direct Access via Lambda Function URL:** The Flask app is served via a Lambda Function URL, providing direct public HTTP access without needing an API Gateway.

 ## Features
 -   **Serverless Architecture:** Leverages AWS Lambda, S3, and Amazon Transcribe.
--   **Flask Frontend:** Easy-to-use web interface for video uploads and status checks.
+-   **Content-Addressable:** Video processing is based on file content (MD5 hash), making it idempotent.
+-   **Large File Support:** Handles large video uploads efficiently using S3 multipart uploads.
--   **Adaptive Bitrate Streaming:** Outputs HLS and DASH formats.
+-   **Adaptive Bitrate Streaming:** Outputs HLS and (optionally) DASH formats.
--   **Automated Transcription:** Integrates with Amazon Transcribe.
+-   **Automated Transcription:** Integrates with Amazon Transcribe (can be disabled).
--   **Dynamic Thumbnail Sprite Generation:** Creates a sprite sheet based on video duration.
+-   **Dynamic Thumbnail Sprite Generation:** Creates a sprite sheet for rich player seeking previews.
+-   **REST API:** Provides endpoints for managing videos, suitable for a modern frontend.
+-   **Video Deletion:** API endpoint to delete a video and all its associated assets from S3.
 -   **Docker-based Deployment:** Simplified deployment using a container image.

 ## Project Structure